tiptoppress/category-posts-widget/README.md

 Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.

 ### Term and Category based Posts Widget
-It's the premium version and available on <a target="_blank" href="http://tiptoppress.com/">Tip Top Press</a> created for big Wordpress sites.
+This is the premium version of this free widget here and available on <a target="_blank" href="http://tiptoppress.com/">tiptoppress.com</a> created for big Wordpress sites.
+We've also started creating free extensions for the Premium Widget.
+The first widget extension is the <a href="https://github.com/tiptoppress/term-posts-excerpt-extension">Excerpt Extension</a>.

 ### Premium features
 * "Post List Alterations"